 Establishing her own visual arts company in 2018, Diamond Symone Visuals, Diamond has paved a lane of her own as a creative millennial.
 More recently, Diamond has received a number of new opportunities to showcase her visual artistry.

 Over the years, she has grown into a new perspective as a visual artist.
 Diamond draws inspiration from real-life experience and black culture to construct paintings of primarily acrylic + oil paint on canvas.
 Creating pieces with underlying inspirational messages, her artwork often yields discussion on the intersections of sexuality, femininity, urban culture, racial injustice, contemporary genre and African ancestry.

-Diamond’s latest work may be found in a multitude of locations across the US including her hometown of Detroit, Michigan.
+Diamond’s latest works may be found in a multitude of locations across the US including her hometown of Detroit, Michigan.

 “An artist’s duty, as far as I’m concerned, is to reflect the times.” - Nina Simone